Posted on

 Next came the face and hair.
 I always build up the darker values first, then layer in the mid-tones.
 For those, I used a mix of Magenta and Yellow with a bit of Cyan.
 The deeper shadows got more Magenta and Cyan, while the highlights were built up using Titanium White.

-That’s it for this johnny cash speed painting.
+That’s it for this Johnny Cash speed painting.
 It was a quick, expressive piece with just enough structure to feel finished — especially once the masking tape comes off and that clean border appears.

 This piece is part of my music portrait series, which includes other legendary figures in hip hop, pop, and soul.
 If you like this kind of expressive painting style, there’s more to explore.